tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 In this activity, students will create a sentiment index from News API headlines and correlate it to S&P 500 daily returns, looking for a text topic that generates the highest correlation.

+Explain to students that they will need their Alpaca API keys to complete this exercise and add them to the `.env` file together with the News API key.

 **Instructions:**

 * [README.md](Activities/06-Stu_Correlating_Returns/README.md)